Menu

 3. Draw Your Idea Or Copywriting Assignment

-With this one, you’ll need to think outside of the box a little bit.
+With this one, you’ll need to think a little bit outside the box.

-Here’s the thing you need to understand, not every copywriting exercise you do needs to include words.
-And there may be times where the copywriting project you’re working on isn’t as straightforward as a simple blog post.
+You need to understand that not every copywriting exercise you do needs to include words.
+And there may be times when the copywriting project you’re working on isn’t as straightforward as a simple blog post.
 Sometimes you are going to have to think outside the box to craft your story.

 Perhaps you’re writing a script for a 15-minute YouTube video that will be used to launch your newest and greatest product.
 Or maybe you’re working on some email marketing drafts for a new way to trade cryptocurrency.